 Net Operating Loss Carryforward.
 Companies may carry forward any operating losses for up to 15 years.

 Income Tax Education Credit.
-Allows an employer to take a tax credit for 20% of the cost of an employer-sponsored program to improve basic skills though high school level.
+Allows an employer to take a tax credit for 20% of the cost of an employer-sponsored program to improve basic skills through high school level.

 Industrial Development Grants.
 Local governments and authorities can receive state grants to help qualifying businesses with the cost of site preparation.
 These grants are available to industrial, warehousing and research firms or headquarters facilities for other types of firms.
-Contact us to see how we may be able to help with improvements through grant approval.
+Contact the Economic Development Staff to see how we may be able to help with improvements through grant approval.

 Industrial Revenue Bonds.
 Tax-exempt bonds up to $10 million can be issued covering all or part of the cost of land and building acquisition, construction, furnishings and some soft costs.